-If we agree to pay for your unproven treatment, the amount we pay will depend on how much it costs and how much we would pay if you have conventional treatment for your medical condition instead.
+If we agree to pay for your unproven treatment, the most we will pay is up to the amount we would pay for the equivalent conventional treatment.

-- If the unproven treatment costs less than the alternative conventional treatment we will pay the cost of the unproven treatment; or - If the unproven treatment costs more than the equivalent conventional treatment we will pay up to the cost we would have paid for the equivalent conventional treatment.
-We will pay up to the amount we would have paid a fee approved specialist and hospital in the Directory of Hospitals.
+We will pay up to the amount we would have paid a recognised specialist and hospital in the Specified Hospital List.
 To understand what the equivalent conventional treatment is we will look at the treatment other patients with the same medical condition and prognosis would be given.